Setsuko Shinoda

-Setsuko Shinoda (篠田 節子, Shinoda Setsuko) is a Japanese writer of genre fiction.
+Setsuko Shinoda (篠田 節子, Shinoda Setsuko) is a Japanese writer of the fiction genre.
 She has won the Shōsetsu Subaru Literary Prize for Newcomers, the Yamamoto Shūgorō Prize, the Naoki Prize, the Shibata Renzaburo Prize, a MEXT Award, and the Chuo Koron Literary Prize.
 Several of her works have been adapted for television.

 Early life and education

 Setsuko Shinoda was born in 1955 in Tokyo.
 As a child she read manga by Sanpei Shirato as well as books by foreign authors such as L. Frank Baum, Arthur Conan Doyle, and Mark Twain, and aspired to become a manga artist.
 She graduated from Tokyo Gakugei University.
 Before beginning her writing career she worked as a municipal employee in Hachiōji, including working at City Hall and the municipal library.
 She began taking writing lessons at the Asahi Cultural Center intending to move into public relations, but ended up taking novel writing classes and writing her first novel.